 Not to be overly dramatic, but understanding the causes and ways to prevent excessive CO2 exposure is a matter of life and death.
-CO2 is among the leading reasons of accidental poisoning deaths in the US*, and conditions of CO2 poisoning can be mistakenly labeled as the flu, viral infections and chronic fatigue, among many others.
-This makes CO2 poisoning an often hidden enemy that can be fatal over several years, or within just a few short hours.
-Acute poisoning takes place from breathing large concentrations of CO2, but poisoning may also happen gradually over many months or years.
-Some symptoms may include nausea, vomiting, flu-like symptoms, dizziness and fatigue.
+CO2 is one of the leading reasons of accidental poisoning deaths in the US*, and conditions of CO2 poisoning can be mistakenly labeled as the flu, viral infections and prolonged fatigue, among many others.
+This makes CO2 poisoning the invisible killer that needs to be taken seriously by every Longmont homeowner.
+Acute poisoning takes place from breathing large concentrations of CO2, but poisoning can also occur over many months or years.
+Some indicators may include nausea, vomiting, flu-like symptoms, dizziness and fatigue.

 - If you experience or have experienced a few of the symptoms cited above, ask your doctor to test for carbon monoxide poisoning, and get a second opinion if necessary.